 The Organization has a line of credit with City National Bank.
-This line has a principal borrowing limit of \$500,000 and is secured by real estate owned by the Organization.
-This line carries an interest rate of prime rate plus 0.50% and expires on January 1, 2013.
-At June 30, 2013 and 2012, no balance was outstanding.
-The Organization is in the process of renewing this line of credit with the same bank for another 5 year term expiring January 1, 2018 under similar terms.
+This line of credit has a principal borrowing limit of \$500,000 and is secured by real estate owned by the Organization.
+This line carries an interest rate of prime rate plus 0.50%.
+At June 30, 2014 and 2013, no balance was outstanding.
+The Organization renewed the line of credit with the bank for another five year term expiring January 1, 2019, under similar terms.